CVMLmu/FMOX/README.md

 (a) Real-time with trajectories estimated by the network. (b) With the proposed deblurring.
 N/A indicates "Not defined".

-### FMOX Metadata

-The project includes a **JSON metadata file** [here](FMOX-code/FMOX.json) that contains essential information for understanding the work context, including its attributes, original dataset papers, and other relevant details.
-Please refer to the JSON metadata file for more information.

 ## Acknowledgments

-This Github repo was created and developped  by [Senem Aktas](https://orcid.org/0000-0002-3996-2771), and in addition it was tested by [Rozenn Dahyot](https://roznn.github.io/).  .
+This Github repo was created and developped  by [Senem Aktas](https://orcid.org/0000-0002-3996-2771), and in addition it was tested by [Rozenn Dahyot](https://roznn.github.io/).
 This research was supported by funding through the [Maynooth University Hume Doctoral Awards](https://www.maynoothuniversity.ie/graduate-research-academy/john-pat-hume-doctoral-awards).
 We  would like to thank [the authors of the FMO datasets](https://cmp.felk.cvut.cz/fmo/)  for making their datasets available.